We hear you.

 Engagement Heatmaps provide context, a high-level perspective for any page or page-state.
 What's more, our heatmaps are generated based on any set of users you want, ready for you whenever you like and accessible directly from session replay.

-Simply pause for Page Insights with Engagement Heatmaps in FullStory.
+Simply pause a session replay for Page Insights with Engagement Heatmaps in FullStory.

 A complement to Click Maps